Honchkrow/DeconE/README.md

     padding: 2px;">Boxplot of rmse value for 50 samples</div>
 </center>

-For generating the comparison plot between different method under a certain dataset, please check the **Section 4**.
+For generating the comparison plot between different methods under a certain dataset, please check the **Section 4**.

-Also, users can generate pretty scatter plot for each dataset like below.
+Also, users can generate pretty scatter figure for each dataset like below.

 ```R
 # Plot scatter-plot for different metrics